Spectrally Robust Covariance Shrinkage for Hotelling's $T^2$ in High Dimensions: Consistency of Variance Estimate

 \section{Consistency of Variance Estimate}

 Let

 and

 Intuitively, \(\Htildew f\) uses a kernel to approximate \(\Hsubw f\).
-Rewriting \(\myT f\) as \((1+\asp \pi \Hw)f -\asp\pi \Hsubw[f\delta]\) and \(\myTn f\) as \((1+(p/n)\pi \htrans \tilde{w})f - (p/n)\pi \Htildew[f \lwEig]\) and expanding \((\myT f)^2\) and \((\myTn f)^2\) in the expressions for \(\sigma_\infty^2(f)\) and \(\sigma_n^2\), one of the main analytic steps is to show
+Rewriting \(\myT f\) as \((1+\asp \pi \Hw)f -\asp\pi \Hsubw[f\delta]\) and \(\myTn f\) as \((1+(p/n)\pi \htrans \tilde{w})f - (p/n)\pi \Htildew[f \lwEig]\) and expanding \((\myT f)^2\) and \((\myTn f)^2\) in the expressions for \(\sigma_\infty^2(f)\) and \((\sign)^2\), one of the main analytic steps is to show

-The remaining terms in \(\sigma_n^2(f)-\sigma_\infty^2(f)\) can be handled similarly.
+The remaining terms in \(\sign(f)^2-\sigma_\infty^2(f)\) can be handled similarly.

-Using uniform convergence in probability of \(\lwEig(x)\) to \(\delta(x)\) on \(F\) guaranteed by Theorem~\ref{thm:lw}, all instances of \(\lwEig(x)\) can be replaced by \(\delta(x)\) without affecting the desired result.
-Since Appendix~\ref{app:bounded-delta} ensures \(\delta(x)\) is smooth and bounded on a neighborhood of \(F\), the main task is essentially the same as proving
+Using uniform convergence in probability of \(\lwEig(x)\) to \(\delta(x)\) on \(F\) guaranteed by one of Ledoit and Wolf's nonlinear shrinkage results (reproduced in Theorem~4.3), all instances of \(\lwEig(x)\) can be replaced by \(\delta(x)\) without affecting the desired result. \bdrdel{Since Section~\ref{app:bounded-delta} ensures \(\delta(x)\) is smooth and bounded on a neighborhood of \(F\),} The main task is essentially the same as proving

 for any regular function \(f\), with only slight modifications needed to account for the differently weighted measures.